-Secondary to the prep process is checking out a decent pre-shave oil.
+Secondary to the prep process is using a decent pre-shave oil.

 What is pre-shave oil?

-When applied it can help the razor glide through your beard even more effortlessly than if you had just gotten how of a shower.
+When applied, it can help the razor glide through your facial hair even more effortlessly than if you had just gotten out of the shower.

-It is important to note with pre-shave oil that its very much a YMMV (you’re mileage may vary) type of deal.
+It is important to note that with pre-shave oil, it’s very much a “YMMV” (your mileage may vary) type of deal.

-How A Decent Shaving Cream Can Help Prevent Razor Bumps
+How A Decent Shave Cream Can Help Prevent Razor Bumps

-Shaving cream gets overlooked way more times than it should.
+Shave cream gets overlooked way more than it should.

 The lather itself will feel so much more natural and ‘right’ (for lack of a better term) than its gel tube counterpart.

-To note: You can couple this up with a pre-shave oil for maximum moisture.
+To note: You can couple this up with a pre-shave oil for maximum comfort.

-Upgrading Your Shaving Cream Means Upgrading to A Badger Brush
+Upgrading Your Shave Cream Means Upgrading to a Shave Brush

-The best way to apply a botique shaving cream is not with your hands.
+The best way to apply a boutique shaving cream is not with your hands.

-Instead you want to go with a badger brush similar to this one.
-It’ll only set you back a few bucks but it will be completely worth it.
+Instead, you want to go with a shave brush like this one.
+It’ll only set you back a few bucks, but it will be completely worth it.

-Instead of using your hands that may be giving a unequal distribution of shaving cream on your face, a badger brush is perfect for equal distribution of shaving cream.
+Instead of using your hands — that may be giving an unequal distribution of shaving cream on your face — a shave brush is perfect for deeper, and frankly better, distribution of shaving cream.

-The added benefit to the badger brush is that it acts naturally as a skin exfoliant so you’ll be clearing out all the dead skin cells in no time.
+The added benefit to the badger brush is that it acts naturally as an exfoliant so you’ll be clearing out all the dead skin cells in no time.

-When it comes to shaving and preventing razor bumps, sometimes we get stuck into stubborn old habits that our father or grandfather may have taught us.
+When it comes to shaving and preventing razor bumps, sometimes we get stuck into stubborn old habits that our father or grandfather may have passed down to us.

-It’s important to note that when you shave, make sure you shave with the grain.
+It’s important to note that when you shave, make sure you go at it with the proper shaving technique – with the grain.

-You see when you shave against the grain, your razor will pull the hairs in a different direction than they once were.
+You’ll see that when you shave against the grain, your razor will pull the hairs in a different direction than how they naturally grow.

-Prior to applying any pre-shave oil or shaving cream, take a minute or two to inspect your face and the direction that the hairs are growing in.
+Prior to applying any pre-shave oil or shaving cream, take a minute or two to inspect your face and the direction that the facial hair grows in.

-Once you get the general idea then you can proceed with the shaving process.
+Once you get the general idea, you can proceed with the shaving process.

 Another important technique to the shave is that you shave on a daily basis.

-If you are shaving daily this will help prevent the hairs from getting to out of sorts and become ingrown.
+If you are shaving daily, this will help prevent the hairs from getting “too out of sorts” and become ingrown.

 Lastly – don’t pull your skin too tight while shaving.